CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/04 - Data Serving.md

     ![alt text](../media/img-9.png)

+    >**Note :** The Copilot response you receive may differ from the one shown in the screenshot.

 5. Click on the Copilot **chat box** field and enter the following prompt.

     ```
     Create a report Bounce Rate analysis, to show the correlation between customer sentiment, particularly among millennials and Gen Z, unsuccessful product searches across different devices, and the website's bounce rate by customer generations.
     ```